 Cotswold Country Park and Beach offers families the chance to visit the beach without leaving the region.
-Children can build sandcastles on the gently sloped golden stretch or a grassy area to enjoy a picnic before cooling off in the lake.
+Children can build sandcastles on the gently sloped golden stretch and there's a grassy area to enjoy a picnic before cooling off in the lake.
 Thrill-seekers can have a go on the Aquaventure: an action-packed inflatable obstacle course on top of the lake.
 It does get extremely busy so ensure to book your admission before you go.

 7. Cowley Manor Hotel, near Cheltenham